Taxation

 USCIB’s Response:

-- Build consensus with like-minded industry peers and participate in off-the-record briefings with policymakers both home and abroad
+• Build consensus with likeminded industry peers and organize on- and off-the-record briefings with policymakers both in the US and abroad.

-- Engage with the OECD on the development of international taxation principles
+• Advise the OECD on the development and design of international taxation principles.

-- Proactively shape the development of the OECD’s guidance on the taxation of the digitalized economy by demonstrating to policymakers that unilateral action can result in double taxation, decreased trade, and reduced global growth
+• Proactively shape the development of the OECD’s guidance on the taxation of the digital economy and as proposed in Pillar One by demonstrating to policymakers that unilateral action can result in double taxation, stifle trade, and reduced growth globally.

-- Host an annual conference in Washington, DC that provides a unique opportunity for the U.S. business community to interact with key representatives from the OECD Centre for Tax Policy and Administration (“CTPA”).
+• Organize the annual OECD-USCIB conference in Washington, DC for the unique opportunity for the US business community to interact with US Treasury officials, key leadership and representatives from the OECD Center for Tax Policy and Administration (CTPA) and tax officials from key foreign jurisdictions.

 USCIB on LinkedIn